Zenith0ra/Zenith0ra.github.io/_posts/2024-12-16-personal_website_setup_guide.md

 Next, let's proceed with the initial environment setup.
 As engineering students know, setting up the code compilation environment is often the most tedious part.
 Once completed, the subsequent workflow will be very smooth.
 Please follow these steps carefully:

 - Log in to [GitHub](https://github.com) and create a new repository.
 Name the repository `username.github.io`, where `username` is replaced with your GitHub username.
-For example, if your username is `Zenith-Hlz`, the repository name should be `Zenith-Hlz.github.io`.
+For example, if your username is `Zenith0ra`, the repository name should be `Zenith0ra.github.io`.
-- If you find it difficult to build a repository from scratch, you can directly fork the author's [repository](https://github.com/Zenith-Hlz/Zenith-Hlz.github.io) and modify it according to your needs.
+- If you find it difficult to build a repository from scratch, you can directly fork the author's [repository](https://github.com/Zenith0ra/Zenith0ra.github.io) and modify it according to your needs.
 Here are the specific steps:
     - ~~First, click the Star button in the top right to support the author's work~~ 🥰
     - **Key step:** Click `Fork` in the top right to enter the Fork configuration interface.
     - Set the Repository name to: `[your username].github.io`